Bawean language: Dialects

-Despite being a dialect of Madurese language, this language also having sub-dialects that is distinct from each other in term of phonology and morphology.
+Despite being a dialect of Madurese language, this language also has sub-dialects that is distinct from each other in terms of phonology and morphology.
 This dialect difference can be found in several villages on Bawean Island.
 Eva Wijayanti revealed that there are three villages that have quite different dialects, namely the villages of Daun and Suwari in the district of Sangkapura, and the village of Kepuhteluk in the district of Tambak.
 These dialect variations also characterize each village.
 Therefore, just by hearing the dialect they use, other Bawean people will easily recognize which village they come from.

 The dialectal variations of the three villages are reflected in the pronunciation of the word 'I'.
 The people of Daun village call 'I' with the word éson, while the people of Suwari village call it éhon.
 Then, the people of Kepuhteluk village will refer to 'I' as bulâ.

 In the Diponggo village, a variety of Javanese is spoken.
 Most Diponggo villagers are descendants of Javanese people who have retained their language, although the Diponggo variety of Javanese has undergone some lexical and phonetic influence from Bawean Madurese.